Whirvis/whirvis.github.io/README.md

 ## Welcome to my website!
 Hi!
-My name is Whirvis Trent Wheatley.
-However, most of my friends just call me Whirvis or Trent.
+My name is Trent Summerlin.
+Some of my friends call me Whirvis, however most just call me Trent.
+I am fine with either!
 I am the creator of [JRakNet](https://jraknet.whirvis.com) and [Five Nights at Freddy's 3 DX](https://github.com/fnaf3dx/).
 I can be found on [Twitter](https://twitter.com/whirvis).

 ## How to contact me
 I can be contacted multiple ways, however these are my most common methods of communication: